wessberg/rollup-plugin-ts/README.md

 ### npm

 ```
-$ npm install @wessberg/rollup-plugin-ts --save-dev
+$ npm install rollup-plugin-ts
 ```

 ### Yarn

 ```
-$ yarn add @wessberg/rollup-plugin-ts --dev
+$ yarn add rollup-plugin-ts
 ```

 ### pnpm

 ```
-$ pnpm add @wessberg/rollup-plugin-ts --save-dev
+$ pnpm add rollup-plugin-ts
 ```

 ### Peer Dependencies

-`@wessberg/rollup-plugin-ts` depends on `rollup` and `typescript`, so you need to manually install these as development dependencies as well.
+`rollup-plugin-ts` depends on `rollup` and `typescript`, so you need to manually install these as well.

 <!-- SHADOW_SECTION_INSTALL_END -->